-The MEEM has an orientation as a postgraduate and academic programme that aims at preparing for jobs in companies, government and non-governmental organisations as internal and external consultants / environmental, water or energy (project) team members, civil servants and researchers in the domain of environmental science, specialized in environmental, water and energy management.
-It thus can be categorized as a postgraduate, professional and academic master programme.
+The MEEM has an orientation as an academic programme that aims at preparing for jobs in companies, government and non-governmental organisations as internal and external consultants / environmental, water or energy (project) team members, civil servants and researchers in the domain of environmental science, specialized in environmental, water and energy management.
+Thus MEEM can be categorized as a professional and academic master programme.